superguaricho/foxdot-mode/README.md

 Evaluate those lines or restart Emacs.

-(3) Install the SuperCollider FoxDot quark.
+<li> Install the SuperCollider FoxDot quark.

 Assuming that you have installed SuperCollider, from Ecmacs do Alt-x install-fd